Weather & Climate – Zambia

 Climate Chart Lusaka – 1,300m / 4,265ft

-Lusaka’s temperate climate is representative of the climate found in the higher areas of central and southern Zambia, including Kafue NP.
-South Luangwa NP and Lower Zambezi NP are located in lower-lying valleys and follow the same pattern, but are considerably hotter.
-Temperatures increase by about 6°C for every 1,000m you descend (or 3.5°F per 1,000ft).
+The climate of the capital, Lusaka, is the same as that of the higher areas of central and southern Zambia, including Kafue NP.
+The climate of the lower-lying South Luangwa NP and Lower Zambezi NP is considerably hotter: temperatures rise by about 6°C for every 1,000m you descend (or 3.5°F per 1,000ft).

 Dry season –May to October – Winter